fgcz/rawDiag/README.md

 #### Current release

-Please install the latest release: [https://github.com/fgcz/rawDiag/releases]
+Please install the latest release from [https://github.com/fgcz/rawDiag/releases]

 #### From GitHub source

-the following code downloads and installs the R package from the Github without the required third party .dll files:
+The following code downloads and installs the R package from GitHub without the required third party libraries:

-please note: due to the data size (>=40MB) download can take a while
+**!!!
+Use this option only if you know what you are doing !!!**

 ```{r}
 # install.packages("devtools")
 library("devtools")
 devtools::install_github("fgcz/rawDiag", build_vignettes = FALSE)
 ```

-### 2.2.
-Typical install time on a "normal" desktop computer

-* Thermo RawFileReader dll: 1sec to 30 minutes
-* the rawDiag package through github: 10 minutes

 ## 3. Demonstration